celo-org/celo-blockchain/consensus/istanbul/backend/announce.md

 enode://e5e2fdf.......348ce8@127.0.0.1:33503?discport=22042
 \```

-## Basic Operation
+## Objective

-When a validator is close to being elected ([NearlyElectedValidator]), it starts periodically sending [queryEnodeMsg] messages through the p2p network.
-These message are regossipped by nodes, and validators reply with a direct message to the originator with an [eNodeCertificateMsg], holding their `eNodeURL`.
-The initial [queryEnodeMsg] contained the origin validator's `eNodeURL` encrypted with the destination public key, therefore after the direct reply, both validators are aware of each others' `eNodeURL`.

-### Keeping eNodeURL's up to date
+The Announce protocol objective is to allow all [NearlyElectedValidator] to maintain an updated table of `validator -> eNodeURL` for all other [NearlyElectedValidator], while somewhat concealing these values from the rest of the nodes in the network, and also avoiding an unnecessary high message traffic to achieve it.
+[NearlyElectedValidator] nodes can use the information from this table to open direct connections between themselves, speeding up the consensus phase.

-To ensure that validator `eNodeURL` tables don't get stale, each validator's `eNodeURL` is paired with a version number, which is both attached to the origin [queryEnodeMsg], and in the [eNodeCertificateMsg] reply.
-Validators should ignore enodeurl from versions older than the highest known one.
+To ensure that validator [eNodeURL] tables don't get stale, each validator's [eNodeURL] is paired with a version number.
+[NearlyElectedValidator] nodes should ignore [eNodeURL] entries with values from versions older than one currently in their table.
 The current convention used is that versions are unix timestamps from the moment of the update.

+As part of the protocol's design, a [NearlyElectedValidator] can advertise different [eNodeURL] values for different destinations, allowing for multi-proxy implementations of the protocol.
+That being said, the announce protocol itself is agnostic to the concept of proxies, it cares only for the sharing of `<validator address, validator eNodeUrl>` tuples.
+It is the proxy implementation's responsibility to ensure the correct behavior of this specification.

+### Concealing eNodeURL values

+It is important to ensure that [eNodeURL] values can't be read by nodes that are not in the [NearlyElectedValidator] set.
+To achieve this, they are shared in one of two ways:

+* Sent through a direct p2p connection from one [NearlyElectedValidator] to another ( [enodeCertificateMsg] )
+* Gossipped through the network, but encrypted with the public key of the recipient [NearlyElectedValidator] ( [queryEnodeMsg] )

 ### Minimizing network traffic